Vaginal pain can be a temporary symptom of infection or injury. However, in some cases, it can be a chronic symptom with no known cause.

 - injury from childbirth

 - episiotomy, which is a surgical incision to enlarge the vaginal opening into the perineum during labor

 Vulvodynia is a type of chronic pain in the vulva, vagina, or both.
-The pain varies from person to person, but many report a burning pain that is fairly continuous, though it can be triggered or worsened by intercourse.
+The pain varies from person to person, but many report a burning pain that is fairly continuous, though sexual intercourse can trigger or worsen it.

 Doctors do not fully understand vulvodynia and why it occurs.
 The diagnostic process can be lengthy because it involves excluding other causes of vaginal pain.

-Anyone who suspects that they have vulvodynia should see a doctor — various treatments are available.
+Anyone who suspects that they have vulvodynia should see a doctor, as various treatments are available.

 The Bartholin’s glands sit on either side of the entrance to the vagina and help lubricate it.

-Bartholin’s cysts may get larger over several days, then disappear or rupture.
-Sometimes they become infected, causing intense pain.
+Bartholin’s cysts may get larger over several days before disappearing or rupturing.
+Sometimes, they become infected, causing intense pain.